kagron/irb/README.md

 2. Change directories into /var/www/irb
 3. Pull the changes into the directory
 4. Migrate any new database changes via `rake db:migrate`
+5. If the application is being deployed for the first time, make sure the database is clean by running `rake db:reset` (Note this will also erase everything including users, so make sure to recreate the board members)
 5. Reindex User tables if needed `rake searchkick:reindex class=User`
 6. Restart the nginx server by typing in `service nginx restart`.
 If deploying to a new server, you will likely need to set the rails environment to production instead of development
 7. Check the website
 8. If needed, nginx logs everything to `/var/log/nginx/error.log` if it's stricly a nginx error, otherwise your errors will likely end up in `/var/www/irb/log/production.rb`.

+## Implementing AU's Single Sign On

+Truthfully, when designing this application, Single Sign in was always considered but we were never entirely sure how to prepare for it.
+So currently, users will have to register and log in.
+If you need to implement Single Sign On, we suggest still using our users table because that is what our application is based around.
+In order to do that, you could perhaps treat them as "profiles" instead of regular users.
+What we mean by this, is that when a user logs in using Single Sign On, they still get a user created in our database but it is instead treated as a profile.
+This way, you dont need to go through the entire application changing authorization and/or figuring out permissions.
+Permissions work by checking the current user and determining whether they have permissions based on a boolean value stored in the database.
+If you were to use Single Sign On, you would not have alteration priviliges to Aurora University's database and thus, the application breaks.

+Some files to look at:
+  *  /app/controllers/registrations_controller.rb - This is a file that overrides the Devise controller.
+We use this to modify how registrations are handled.
+You might be able to just do everything in the sign_up_params method
+  *  /app/models/user.rb - This is the file related to the Users model.
+You might be able to add some things in here
+  *  [Devise](https://github.com/plataformatec/devise) - This is the gem that we used for User authentication.
+It provides everything we needed and can be accessed via rails helper methods.
+For any questions/guides/concerns, check this place first.

 ## Further Guides and Helpful References